Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Entanglement determination

 where $t_0$ is the starting time of the coincidence measurement and $\tau$ ($\Delta t$) the used delay time (real time) window.
 The trace $\Tr{\cdot}$ in Eq.~\eqref{eq:2pht_dm} is introduced for the purpose of normalization.
 Note that, in principle, $\rho^\text{2p}$ depends on all three measurement parameters: $t_0$, $\Delta t$, and $\tau$ \cite{Different-Concurrences:18}.

-Throughout this article, the two-photon density matrix is determined for the steady state $\hat{\rho}_s$ of the system defined as $\ddt\hat{\rho}_s=\mathcal{L}\hat{\rho}_s=0$.
+Throughout this paper, the two-photon density matrix is determined for the steady state $\hat{\rho}_s$ of the system defined as $\ddt\hat{\rho}_s=\mathcal{L}\hat{\rho}_s=0$.
 Thus, in the calculation scheme, the time $t_0$ is chosen such that it occurs after the system has reached a stationary density matrix in the time evolution.
 Note that in this situation $\overline{G}_{jk,\ell m}^{(2)}$ and therefore also $\rho^\text{2p}$ become independent of $t_0$ and $\Delta t$.
-Thus, the two-photon density matrix does only depend on the delay time window, which we fix to a value of $\tau=50$~ps \cite{StevensonPRL2008}.
-For details on the evaluation of multi-time correlation functions in the path-integral framework, we refer to Ref.~\onlinecite{multi-time}.
+Thus the two-photon density matrix does only depend on the delay time window $\tau$.
+In general, different delay time windows correspond to selecting different two-photon subsets in the total emission from the QD-cavity system \cite{Seidelmann2019}.
+Although the photon yield decreases with shorter windows $\tau$, the degree of entanglement typically increases in this situation \cite{munoz15,Seidelmann2019}.
+In our study we thus fix the delay time window to a short, but realistic value of $\tau=50$~ps, which we adopt from Ref.~\onlinecite{StevensonPRL2008}.

+Altogether, the described reconstruction and calculation scheme gives the two-photon density matrix $\rho^\text{2p}$ in the basis $\left\lbrace \KET{HH},\KET{HV},\KET{VH},\KET{VV}\right\rbrace$.
+Besides the polarization degree of freedom, the two recorded photons in these states also differ in their emission and detection times.
+This means, while in the two-photon state $\KET{HV}$, the first detected photon is $H$ polarized and the subsequent second one is $V$ polarized, this order is exactly reversed for $\KET{VH}$.
+Note that, since a finite delay time window $\tau$ is considered, the situation where both photons are detected simultaneously (i.e., $\tau^\prime=0$) is a subset of measure zero and the two-photon states $\KET{HV}$ and $\KET{VH}$ can indeed be distinguished, for all relevant delays $\tau'\neq 0$.

-After the two-photon density matrix has been obtained, the type of entanglement can be determined directly from its form.
+After the two-photon density matrix has been obtained as described above, the type of entanglement can be determined directly from its form.
 One encounters a $\Phi$BS ($\Psi$BS) when the corresponding occupations of the two-photon states $\KET{HH}$ and $\KET{VV}$ ($\KET{HV}$ and $\KET{VH}$) dominate.